American Paul Beatty's race satire wins Man Booker Prize

 It was publisher Oneworld's second Man Booker victory after winning the 2015 prize for "A Brief History of Seven Killings" by Jamaican Marlon James.

+Beatty said he would not have written the book had his partner not persuaded him to apply for a grant that allowed him time to complete the book.

+"I don't like writing," he said.
+"I'm a perfectionist in some ways and I get easily disgruntled and discouraged with what I'm doing."

-Apart from the 50,000 pound prize -- each of the six shortlisted authors wins 2,500 pounds -- winning the Man Booker can have a major impact on a writer's sales and readership.
+Apart from the 50,000 pound prize, each of the six shortlisted authors wins 2,500 pounds ($3,045) winning the Man Booker can have a major impact on a writer's sales and readership.
 James told Reuters recently that winning the prize can have a "seismic" impact.

 In its 48-year history, the prize has gone to authors including Salman Rushdie, Hilary Mantel and Margaret Atwood.
 Three years ago the rules were changed to cover any novel written in English, regardless of the writer's nationality, and published in Britain.
 Previously it was confined largely to authors from the Commonwealth.